IIIF/website/source/event/2021/annual_conference/index.md

 ## Logistics
 * This event is free and open to all attendees
 * This event will be held on a platform called Whova.
-Within 24 hours of registering on Eventbrite, you will receive an email from Whova prompting you to create an account.
+Within 24 hours of registering on Eventbrite, you will receive an email prompting you to create a Whova account.
 * All sessions will be in English unless otherwise noted
 * All sessions will be recorded and made available following the conference
 * Social media hashtags: #IIIF, #IIIF2021, @iiif_io